The Importance of Effectively Managing Withdrawals

 Therefore, you should continue with treatment after you make it through detox and finish either an inpatient or outpatient treatment protocol.
 These things only help to prepare you for a life of recovery.
 You will need therapy and support groups, and Icarus provides each customized to your unique history and the path that led you to seek sobriety.

-Find a Lasting Recovery Path at Icarus Behavioral Health
+Find a Lasting Path to Recovery at Icarus Behavioral Health

 For some people changing treatment facilities throughout their recovery isn’t comfortable for them.
 Fortunately, at Icarus Behavioral, we offer a full continuum of addiction treatment.
 This starts with detoxing in our comfortable, medically supervised setting.